-Our guest cottage, located in Bainbridge Island's trendy Lynwood neighborhood, blends the new with our rural mini farm and our friendly goats and chickens, 30 minutes from downtown Seattle by ferry.
-Enjoy the best of both worlds.
+Our guest cottage, located in Bainbridge Island's trendy Lynwood neighborhood, blends the new with our rural mini farm and our friendly goats.
+Our island is 30 minutes from downtown Seattle by ferry.
+Enjoy the best of both worlds, wine bar and restaurants.
+We are a small working farm just steps away from Puget Sound and a public beach.
+The cottage is seperate and private, with a romantic fire place.

 Our cottage is roomy and comfortable.
 There is a cozy seating area and the propane fireplace makes it romantic and warm even on a chilly day.
 Due to our insurance we are only allowed to accommodate 2 guests and there is no stove or oven .
 There are many restaurants in our area and a deli nearby for sandwiches, etc. The windows look out onto our mini farm with large trees, woodlands and grassy lawns.
 Parking is next to the cottage.
 There is a patio with table and seating for nice weather.